JetBrains/Qodana/topics/dotnet.md

                             }
                         }
                     </code-block>
+                    <p>The <code>privileged</code> tag lets you execute commands that need root access because in this case
+                        %product% comes with a default <code>qodana</code> user who possesses root privileges and does not require a password.</p>
                 </tab>
                 <tab title="GitLab CI/CD" group-key="gitlab">
                     <p>In the root directory of your project, create the <code>.gitlab-ci.yml</code> and save the